bhargav1200/Real-Time-Sentiment-Analysis-Spark-Kafka/README.md

 * $ unzip 16M.txt.zip

-4. Start zookeeper service.
+4. Start zookeeper service by navigating to the directory where kafka-tar file is downloaded and then run the below command.

 * $ bin/zookeeper-server-start.sh config/zookeeper.properties.

-5. Start kafka service.
+5. Start kafka service by navigating to the directory where kafka-tar file is downloaded and then run the below command.

 * $ bin/kafka-server-start.sh config/server.properties.